London Business School: Research

 The school's 150 faculty work through 16 research centres or institutes.
-According to the 2014 Research Excellence Framework, the school had the joint highest percentage of world-leading research of any British higher education institution (along with the Courtauld Institute of Art) with 56% of research rated in the 4* category.
+According to the 2021 Research Excellence Framework, the school came as the third department in the UK for business and management research.

 PhD programme

 The school offers a 5-year full-time PhD programme.
 It supports 60 fully funded PhD candidates in seven doctoral programmes: Accounting, Economics, Finance, Management Science & Operations, Marketing, Organisational Behaviour, and Strategic & International Management.

-Student life

-Clubs

-There are over 70 student clubs at the school.
-These range from professional clubs such as consulting, entrepreneurship and energy clubs, to regional clubs including the Latin American and China club.
-There are also general interest and sporting clubs such as football, wine and cheese and the salsa club.